Allianz 222 vs Fully Guaranteed Income

 The 222 has a 6% cap rate on the S&P 500 and that’s the best index to use for projection because we have actual numbers to test the hypothetical output.
 They asked me to assume the contract hits the cap every year.
 The agent who was selling the contract said he couldn’t do it but I figured it was easy enough.
 The income amount is increased by the index growth plus a 50% boost to that each year so it’s basically 9% compounding if it caps out every year.

-I plugged the numbers in and found that in a best case scenario, the income would be over $31,000 per year.
+I plugged the numbers in and found that in a best-case scenario, the income would be over $31,000 per year.
 For that to happen the S&P has to go up every year by at least 6% and Allianz can’t change the rate or add an allocation fee along the way.
-There’s nearly an eighteen thousand dollar difference between the minimum guarantee and the best case outcome.
+There’s nearly an eighteen thousand dollar difference between the minimum guarantee and the best-case outcome.
 It’s all based on performance and it surprises me that people go for it, considering the widespread skepticism of indexed annuity performance.

 Weighing the Risks and Alternatives

 Do I have to even explain how unlikely this is to happen?
-I like indexed annuities just fine but no one should rely on top line growth when there’s a guarantee that is just as strong.
+I like indexed annuities just fine but no one should rely on top-line growth when there’s a guarantee that is just as strong.
 With too many levers for the company to pull and an overly optimistic scenario as the only way to get there, it makes more sense to take the guarantee.
 In this case, the guarantee is high enough that the 222 has little to no chance of beating it.
 Why take the risk?

 The Allianz 222: Not Always the Best Option

 I’ve told people for years that there are plenty of alternatives to the Allianz 222.
 Whether for growth, income or legacy there is usually a better way to do it.
-It boggles my mind that it has traditionally been the best selling annuity contract.
-The fact that it’s not suitable for many people who buy it is one thing but lack of profitable outcome is a whole different story.
+It boggles my mind that it has traditionally been the best-selling annuity contract.
+The fact that it’s not suitable for many people who buy it is one thing but the lack of profitable outcome is a whole different story.
 I won’t sell it because I’ve never considered it to be the best option.

 Seek a Second Opinion and Explore Alternatives